OWASP/www-project-ai-security-and-privacy-guide/owaspaiexchange.md

   Links to standards:
   * ISO/IEC 5259 series on Data quality for analytics and ML.
 Gap: minimnl coverage in light of the particularity - the standard does not mention approaches to detect malicious changes (including detecting statistical deviations).
 Nevertheless, standard data quality control helps to detect malicious changes that violate data quality rules.
   * ISO/iEC 42001 B.7.4 briefly covers data quality for AI.
 Gap: idem as 5259
   * Not further covered yet in ISO/IEC standards - probably part of ongoing 27090 work.
-TODOGROUP: covered anywhere else?
+TODO: covered anywhere else?

-* TRAINDATADISTORTION - TODOGROUP: Look into methods of making poisoned samples ineffective by smoothing or adding noise to training data (with the best practice of keeping the original training data, in order to expertiment with the filtering)
+* TRAINDATADISTORTION - TODO: Look into methods of making poisoned samples ineffective by smoothing or adding noise to training data (with the best practice of keeping the original training data, in order to expertiment with the filtering)

   Examples:
   * [Transferability blocking](https://arxiv.org/pdf/1703.04318.pdf).
 The true defense mechanism against blackbox attacks is to obstruct the transferability of the adversarial samples.
 The transferability enables the usage of adversarial samples in different models trained on different datasets.
 Null labeling is a procedure that blocks transferability, by introducing null labels into the training dataset, and trains the model to discard the adversarial samples as null labeled data.
-TODOGROUP: Clarify
+TODO: Clarify
-  * TODOGROUP: DEFENSE-GAN
+  * TODO: DEFENSE-GAN
   * Local intrinsic dimensionality
-  * TODOGROUP: (weight)Bagging - see Annex C in ENISA 2021
+  * TODO: (weight)Bagging - see Annex C in ENISA 2021
-  * TODOGROUP: TRIM algorithm - see Annex C in ENISA 2021
+  * TODO: TRIM algorithm - see Annex C in ENISA 2021
-  * TODOGROUP: STRIP technique (after model evaluation)  - see Annex C in ENISA 2021
+  * TODO: STRIP technique (after model evaluation)  - see Annex C in ENISA 2021

   Link to standards:
   * Not covered yet in ISO/IEC standards - probably part of ongoing 27090 work.

 * POISONROBUSTMODEL.
 Select model types that are less sensitive to poisoned training data.
-TODOGROUP: Elaborate Links to standards:
+TODO: Elaborate Links to standards:
   * Not covered yet in ISO/IEC standards - probably part of ongoing 27090 work.